motses/NeatUploader/README.md

 **Note:** this is a working (and tested) plugin for CakePhp 2.9+

-1. Pop the contents of the repo into your plugin directory ("/app/plugin").
+1. Pop the contents of the repo into your plugin directory ("/app/plugin") in a folder called *NeatUploader*.

+**OR**

+1. Add submodule to your project, go to your *app/Plugin* directory, then type:

+    ```bash
+    git submodule add https://github.com/motses/NeatUploader.git NeatUploader
+    ```

 2. Make sure you end up with an *uploads* folder with the appropriate write permissions in the webroot folders for files ("/app/webroot/files/").
 3. Declare your plugin in Cakephp's bootstrap file